Everything You Need to Know About Mint Plants

 - Pennyroyal (M. pulegium), used for cooking by ancient Greeks and Romans

-- Pineapple mint (M. suaveolons) blooms with pink flowers
+- Apple mint (M. suaveolons) blooms with pink flowers

 - Gingermint (M. x gracilis) has a ginger taste and fruity aroma